Duke-GCB/SciComp-Materials/slurm/README.md

 ```

 **Exercise**
-* Submit a batch job to extract the samtools archive
+* Submit a batch job to run some other commands we ran from the bash
-  * The command to extract bz2 archives in the current directory is `tar xvfj
-    filename`
-* Start an interactive job and follow the instructions on the htslib website on
-  how to compile and install samtools
+tutorial

 The other way is to create a batch submission script file, which has these
 parameters embedded inside, and submit your script to the scheduler: